777arc/textbook/content/noise.rst

 Complex Noise
 *************************

 "Complex Gaussian" noise is what we will experience when we have a signal at baseband; the noise power is split between the real and imaginary portions equally.
-And most importantly, the real and imag parts are independent of each other; knowing the values of one doesn't give you information about the values of the other.
+And most importantly, the real and imag parts are independent of each other; knowing the values of one doesn't give you the values of the other.

 We can generate complex Gaussian noise in Python using: